|

 gourmet meals by killing the girls one by one, then feeding them to

+the survivors.
 The Cook is a formulaic slasher-kills-horny-teens film.
 It's

 neither a poor effort nor a good one.
 Although